 Sree is managing partner within KPMG’s Technology Risk Consulting (TRC) practice.
 Sree Kunnath is an industry leader in Intelligent Risk Automation space and pioneer in convergence of IRM/GRC technology, machine intelligence and corporate vision.
 He brings in more than 16 years of global Big 4 advisory experience and currently heads the GRC practice nationally within KPMG.
 Sree’s global risk advisory experience includes most of the top tier global fortune 500 organizations.

-We are thrilled to announce the addition of Joel Buxton to our team, who will be working with us to develop new and exciting programs for our comedy camps.
+We are thrilled to announce the addition of Joel Buxton to our team as Creative Director, who will be working with us to develop new and exciting programs for our comedy camps.
 Joel is a comedian and former highschool teacher with a strong background in stand-up, sketch comedy and screenwriting.
 He is looking forward to applying his experience to enrich our comedy camps experience.
 Joel has performed stand-up comedy for over a decade, appearing at JFL42, NxNE, CBC Music Festival, and produces his own shows at Toronto’s iconic Comedy Bar.
 He is an alumni of the Toronto sketch supergroup The Sketchersons, has released two sketch comedy albums, and assistant directed Second City Toronto’s 79th mainstage sketch revue.

 Lead Comedian Coach